core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Message Freshness {#ssec-seccons-freshness}

 As in OSCORE, Group OSCORE provides only the guarantee that the request is not older than the security context.
-Assuming the other endpoint is honest, it also provides relative ordering in the sense that the received Partial IV allows a recipient to determine the order in which requests or notifications were sent.
+Assuming the other endpoint is honest, it also provides relative ordering in the sense that the received (or omitted) Partial IV allows a recipient to determine the order in which requests or responses were sent.

 As discussed in {{sec-freshness}}, a server may use the approach described in {{sec-synch-challenge-response}} to assert freshness and synchronize sequence numbers.